-There are four "heads", each with a program counter, delay counter, and a single general-purpose register.
-At every tick of the time-clock they decrement their delay counter, and when the counter reaches zero they execute the instruction pointed-at by their program counter.
+There are multiple "heads" (at the time I'm writing this, six of them), each with a program counter, delay counter, and a single general-purpose register.
+At every tick of the time-clock they decrement their delay counter and when that counter reaches zero they execute the instruction pointed-at by their program counter.

 [DELAY] [OPCODE] [OPERAND1] [OPERAND2]

 The DELAY byte sets the head's delay counter.
 After the current instruction is performed, the head will wait this number of "ticks" (jiffies, 60ths of a second – or 50ths, depending on whether you're an NTSC or a PAL) before executing the next instruction.

 The OPCODE byte tells the head what to do; maybe change the pitch or timbre of a POKEY channel, change the program counter of a head, store bytes in the head's register, &c..

 And of course the OPERAND bytes provide any additional data needed to execute the instruction.

 You can get an overview of the current instruction set by looking at the OPS_QREF file.

 The details are in OPS.

 The current instruction set is by no means final, although it hasn't really changed much in the last couple of years -- because I haven't spent much time working on the program.